MicrosoftDocs/kaizala-docs/Articles/Actions/KASClient/generated/enums/kasclient.kasformresultvisibility.md

 Summary is visible to all the admins of the conversation

 ___
 <a id="all"></a>

 ###  All

 **All**:  = 0

-Form summary is visible to everyone in the conversation
+Form summary is visible to everyone in the conversation.
+For broadcast group, this doesn't include subscribers

 ___
 <a id="membersandsubscribers"></a>

 ###  MembersAndSubscribers